remix-run/react-router/docs/hooks/use-matches.md

 Pairing `<Route handle>` with `useMatches` gets very powerful since you can put whatever you want on a route `handle` and have access to `useMatches` anywhere.

+<docs-warning>`useMatches` only works with Data Routers, since they know the full route tree up front and can provide all of the current matches.</docs-warning>

 ## Breadcrumbs

 The proverbial use case here is adding breadcrumbs to a parent layout that uses data from the child routes.